New frontiers in jazz

 As a result of that MNA meeting, Fritz and I agreed to meet a couple times to figure out what a jazz festival in a neighborhood context might look like.
 We met at Beer Bunker (where Montavilla Jazz Festival meetings are still sometimes held) and talked about roping in Aaron Hayman and Neil Mattson because of their love of local, boundary-pushing jazz and their individual skill sets.
 Aaron with his design/art and Neil with his community presence and credence he has as a musician.
 I remember the abject fear and delight of the day in early 2014 when we decided that “this is a thing we’re going to do,” at Beer Bunker.
 I am a big fan of taking risks, and I hope it shows in the way we program this festival, much less the way we formed it.

-From its ambitious beginnings, the project has grown over six successful seasons and in 2017 incorporated as a charitable nonprofit organization that is working to build up and grow our community through jazz and provide funding for jazz education experiences for underserved students in Montavilla schools.
+From its ambitious beginnings, the project continues to grow over a decade of successful seasons.
+In 2017 Montavilla Jazz Festival incorporated as a charitable nonprofit organization that is working to build up and grow our community through jazz and provide funding for jazz education experiences for underserved students in Montavilla schools.
 Read more…

 Board of Directors